 The Council is able to use email for the mailing of council agendas, meeting papers and other notices.
-As part of your induction you will be issued with a council email address which will be used for the issuing of all council information and correspondence.
-This will become your official email address and all correspondence contained within that account will be subject to requests under the Freedom of Information Act.
+If you would like to receive your correspondence electronically you will need to provide an email address which is confidential to you as a councillor and not accessible by anyone else.
+This will become your official email address and correspondence will be subject to requests under the Freedom of Information Act.